Dubai Desert Tour

 Bruce Meyers passed away in 2021 at age 94, but his creation lives on.
 Every dune buggy tearing across the Lahbab dunes traces its lineage back to that garage in Newport Beach.

-For more on planning your desert adventure, see our guides on what to know before booking and what to wear on a desert safari.
+For more on planning your desert adventure, see our guides on everything you need to know before booking a desert safari and what to wear on a desert safari.